brewlabs/sendpress/readme.txt

 == Changelog ==

-Previous releases can be downloaded from [GitHub](https://github.com/brewlabs/sendpress/releases) = 1.22.3.14- 2022.3.14 =
+Previous releases can be downloaded from [GitHub](https://github.com/brewlabs/sendpress/releases) = 1.22.3.31- 2022.3.31 =
+* Force unsubscribe to go to manage subscription page and not automatically unsubscribe

+= 1.22.3.14- 2022.3.14 =
 * Bug fix list sync not syncing all users